-Easement forms are available at http://paradisevalleyaz.gov/24/Permits-and-Handouts.
+Forms are available on the Town's website at http://paradisevalleyaz.gov/24/Permits-and-Handouts.

-B. Extent of Draingage Easement Dedication
+B. Extent of Drainage Easement Dedication

 A drainage easement shall be dedicated to the Town to the limits of stormwater inundation from a base flood for the watercourses described above, plus drainage and stormwater storage facilities.
 Drainage easement dedications shall encompass all physical structures and sufficient area to access and maintain the facilities, including a setback from the property line.
 If the drainage easement is not contiguous to the right-of-way, a minimum 16-foot access easement, to maintain the drainage facility with mechanical equipment, shall also be dedicated, regardless of who maintains the drainage facility.